A. Discovery of the empty tomb

 iii.
 “We need not be detained by that curiosity of exegesis which supposes that he still had to enter the heavenly holy of holies to complete the antitype of the Day of Atonement initiated by his sacrifice on the cross.”
 (Bruce)

-c.
-Go to My brethren and say to them: The fact that Jesus makes a woman the first witness of His resurrection is significant.
+b.
+Go to My brethren and say to them: Jesus made a woman the first witness of His resurrection.
 The law courts of that day would not recognize the testimony of a woman, but Jesus did.